jazlab/moog.github.io/paper/paper.md

 MOOG was designed for use by the following kinds of researchers:

-* Machine learning researchers studying reinforcement learning in 2.5-dimensional physical environments who want to quickly implement tasks in Python.
+* Machine learning researchers studying reinforcement learning in 2.5-dimensional (2-dimensional with occlusion) physical environments who want to quickly implement tasks in Python.
 * Psychology researchers who want more flexibility than existing psychology platforms afford.
 * Neurophysiology researchers who want to study interactive games yet still need